How to Turn Off Read Receipts on iMessage

 iOS users may notice how iMessage, by default, shows the sender a timestamp when the recipient has read their message.
 This feature can come in handy at times, but some people might find it distracting.
 If you’re looking for ways to turn off read receipts in the iMessage app, you’ve come to the right place.

 Fortunately, doing so is a relatively straightforward task.
 Apple provides the option to turn off read receipts for all contacts or even just for individual ones.
 This article will explain how to turn off read receipts on both iOS and Mac devices.

 The iOS and Mac messaging app can send and receive two message types:

-- Regular text messages.
-These are delivered through your standard network carrier and are charged according to your plan.
+- SMS Messages: These are delivered through your standard network carrier and are charged according to your plan.
 The SMS message is represented by a green text bubble and can be sent to anyone, regardless of device.

 How to Turn Off Read Receipts on iMessage for Everyone?